ValleyBell/MidiConverters/README.md

 Early versions of MsDRV have the code embedded in the main executable.
 Later version come with a separate sound driver executable that is usually called "MSDRV4.EXE" or "MSDRV4L.EXE".
 In any case you can find a copyright notice by the author "KENJI" in side the executable.

 Common file extensions for MsDRV music files are MF1, MF2, and MUS.
 Bunretsu Shugo Shin Twinkle Star has one .MF2 archive per song.
-Eacho .MF2 archive contains all variants (OPN, OPNA, MT-32, SC-55) of a song and you need to unpack/decompress it to get the actual music file.
+Each .MF2 archive contains all variants (OPN, OPNA, MT-32, SC-55) of a song and you need to unpack/decompress it to get the actual music file.

 ## mucom2mid
 This converts songs in PC-8801 Mucom format to MIDI.